6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 (If you read the webcomic xkcd, you’ll know how title text is often used to add an extra joke.)

 Your image titles should include your keywords.
-For instance, if your post is about “How to Start a Blog,” you might have an image with a woman at a computer — it could have a descriptive title like “Starting a blog” or “Woman at computer, starting a blog.”
+For instance, if your post is about “How to Start a Blog,” you might have an image of a woman at a computer—it could have a descriptive title like “Starting a blog” or “Woman at the computer, starting a blog.”

 To set an image title in WordPress: